 - The Vice President of the AAPI shall serve as the Chair of the Committee.
 The Chair shall select the 5-7 members from the experienced senior leaders of AAPI and Host chapter for a period of one year.

 - The Vice-President of AAPI will present the report to the Governing Body on the activities and progress of the convention periodically.

 4.3 – Convention Chair

-The AAPI President of the respective convention year shall appoint the Convention Chair in consultation with the Executive Committee of the host chapter at least one year prior to the Annual Convention.
+The AAPI President of the respective convention year shall appoint the Convention Chair at least one year prior to the Annual Convention.
 The Governing Body must approve the Convention Chair’s appointment.
-Effective as of July 4th, 2016, the Chairman of the Convention Committee shall be a voting member of the Governing Body.
+The Chairman of the Convention Committee shall be a voting member of the Governing Body for that year.

 4.4 – Time

-The Governing Body will determine the dates of the Annual Convention, after consultation with the Executive Committee and the Convention Chairman of the Convention Site Selection Committee.
+The Governing Body shall approve the dates of the Annual Convention, after consultation with the Executive Committee and the Convention Chairman of the Convention Site Selection Committee.

 4.5.
 The Chairperson of the Annual Convention of the AAPI shall not seek any elected position during his her term as Chairperson.

 4.6.
 All AAPI Accounts including MSRF, YPS and Convention will be opened and maintained in the AAPI Headquarters.